Building this website has been quite an interesting journey over the last few years.

 You may have heard me mention the ray.do (pronounced ray-d-o) network over the past few years, but we’ve been pretty tight lipped about most of the details up until now.

-Now it is time to lift the veil and let the world know what we’ve been working on all this time.
+But now it’s time to lift the veil and let the world see what we’ve been building this entire time.

 Because the time for sitting silently is over.
-Because the media desperately needs accountability.
-And because advertising has run rampant across the internet.
+Because advertising has run rampant across the internet.
+And because the media desperately needs accountability.